jackfrancisdalton/Monzo-Dashboard/README.md

 ### Arch Overview
 The Monzo Dashboard is structured as a monorepo using Turbo Repo to manage multiple apps and shared packages.
 This ensures modularity and reusability across the project.
-The architecture is designed to separate concerns between the frontend, backend, and supporting services like mock APIs and shared configurations.

 | App Name           | Description                                                                 |